 - Consolidated WACs: The reporting requirements for health care providers and health care facilities are merged into one standardized set of requirements in WACs 246-101-105, 110, 115, and 120.
 This change ensures consistency among the reports submitted by providers and facilities.
 Please see WACs 246-101-105, 110, 115, and 120 to review the standardized process.

 New Conditions Deemed Notifiable for Hospitals

 The current list of conditions deemed notifiable to DOH and LHJs first took effect in 2011.
 Since then, new health conditions have been identified as warranting formal notification to DOH and LHJs when cases are identified.
-Because of this, the updated regulations add 21 new health conditions to the list of conditions that are notifiable to DOH and LHJs.
+Because of this, the updated regulations add COVID-19, specific birth defects, and 21 new health conditions to the list of conditions that are notifiable to DOH and LHJs.
 The added conditions are:

 The new regulations also remove three categories of conditions that are reported under the current rules.
 The removed categories are “Other Rare Diseases of Public Health Significance,” “Emerging Conditions with Outbreak Potential,” and “Disease of Suspected Bioterrorism Origin.”